bnied/kernel-lt-aufs/README.md

     What version of CentOS/RHEL do you want to build for?
 (6 or 7) 7

-- Run the following commands manually.
-If you want to build these for RHEL/CentOS 7, change `epel-6-x86_64` to `epel-7-x86_64`, and make sure that you change the filename for the source RPM to the EL7 equivalent.
+If you'd rather run through the steps manually, you can do so with the instructions below.
+Be sure to change `epel-6-x86_64` to `epel-7-x86_64` the filename for the source RPM to the EL7 equivalent if you're building for EL7.

-**NOTE**: `f60288dc0e0aab77ca545f42d785ec280f4700b9` was the latest commit of the `aufs3.19` branch at the time of this writing.
+Additionally,  `f60288dc0e0aab77ca545f42d785ec280f4700b9` was the latest commit of the `aufs3.19` branch at the time of this writing.
 When you build your kernel versions, be sure to update this step to the latest commit.

     spectool -g -C kernel-ml-aufs kernel-ml-aufs/kernel-ml-aufs-3.19.spec
     git clone git://git.code.sf.net/p/aufs/aufs3-standalone -b aufs3.19